a-virginian/a-virginian.github.io/journal/entries/math.md

 ## Perfect Cubes and Other Radicals

 Simplifying other racidals is just like simplifying sqaure roots.
-First you divide the radicand by a number to the power of the index. for example, if we have a cube root you use cubes.
+First you divide the radicand by a number to the power of the index.
+For example, if we have a cube root you use cubes.
 Also, if the index is a odd number, the root can be a negative number.
 If it is even, it can't be negative.
 If there are variables, you can divde the variable by the index.

 # Multiplying, Adding and Subtracting